Mackinaw boat: Fishing boat

 With the decline of the fur trade in the Upper Great Lakes in the late 1830s, the Mackinaw boats became traditional fishing boats.
 With its speed and cargo capacity, the boat was ideally suited for commercial fishing.
 Prior to refrigeration, it was necessary to haul a catch of cleaned fish rapidly to a fishing station where the catch could be plunged into brine and preserved with salt.

 A standard Mackinaw boat used in fishing was 18–24 feet (5.4-7.2m) long.
 Like its canoe ancestor, the boat was flat-bottomed and could be hauled up onto a beach or pebbled shoreline.
 The Mackinaw boat could be schooner-rigged, although there was no consistency on this point.
+The earliest incarnation of what has become The Burger Boat Company, then operating as "H. Burger Shipyard," began producing 20' to 30' versions of the Mackinaw boat out of Manitowoc, Wisconsin by the mid-1860's.

 The Mackinaw boat was also used for light point-to-point transport and communication on Lake Huron, Lake Michigan, and, particularly, Lake Superior.
 In this role, it served into the early 20th century.